 The CJS office is lit by low energy full spectrum (daylight) bulbs, we chose low energy bulbs for obvious reasons but not many people use full spectrum bulbs.
 They do look a little odd when you first switch to them and from outside during the dark winter days it does look as if we’re practicing arc welding!
 However, they are easier on the eyes, don’t reflect off monitors and stop you squinting at small print on paper copies and it’s said that if you suffer from SAD they help ease the symptoms, we don’t so can’t comment on that one.
 All the equipment is energy efficient, for example monitors have automatic sleep modes, and where possible everything has an off switch which is used at the end of every day.
 The desks and furniture are made from FSC approved timber.

-We've moved from oil fired heating to energy efficient flat panel radiators and have a wood burner as well, which we use instead of the shredder to dispose of your card and personal details.
+We moved from oil fired heating to energy efficient flat panel radiators several years ago and have a wood burner as well, which we use instead of a shredder to dispose of any card and personal details.

 We bank with Santander because this means we can support our local Post Office, are able take the few cheques we receive to bank on foot rather than driving nine miles to the nearest town, it's not entirely altruistic because there are no bank charges and it's much easier for us to get to the Post Office rather than into town during office hours - and a short walk at lunch time is much appreciated by the office dogs!

 As part of our commitment to keeping a healthy planet and to help with offsetting the carbon generated in producing all the CJS publications and keeping the website online we've signed up to plant trees with 9Trees the first ones were planted, in March just before lock down.
 For CJS this is not a one off planting, we've signed up to help care for the trees through their life.